 ↓ (wireless mesh)

-Aruba Instant On devices stand out not just technically but visually.
-With a minimalist white design, they sit comfortably on an office desk, a bookshelf or next to a TV unit — far from an eyesore, they actually look the part.
+Aruba Instant On devices impress not just technically but visually.
+Their minimalist white design fits effortlessly on a desk, a bookshelf, or next to the TV.
+Ceiling mounting is not required.

-The Aruba Instant On ecosystem goes well beyond WiFi.
-By adding mini PoE switches to the system, you can build a far more comprehensive network infrastructure — for offices and large homes alike.
+The Aruba Instant On ecosystem goes far beyond Wi-Fi.
+By adding mini PoE switches, a much more comprehensive infrastructure can be built:

 Aruba PoE Switch